Skip to main content

 3. Tmpfs Mounts

-• Use Case: Storing sensitive secrets or high-performance temporary data.
+• Use Case: Sensitive secrets that should not persist on disk, or high-performance scratch space for temporary computations.

 docker run --tmpfs /run/secrets my-app